Frequently Asked Questions

 A. To apply, please download an application: Graduate Assistantship or Graduate Research Assistantship and submit it along with your GRE or GMAT scores to the Graduate Division, Webb 160.
 If you have any questions, please contact the Graduate Division at 860.465.5292.

-A: The Graduate Division can answer general questions about program requirements.
-Feel free to contact us at (860) 465-5292 or email@example.com.
+A: The Graduate Division can answer general questions.
+Feel free to contact us at (860) 465-5292 or firstname.lastname@example.org.
 Program coordinators and faculty advisors can help with specific questions about program requirements.

 Q: I’d like to take one (1) course.
 What do I need to do to register?